FOMO-GOBBLE/fomo3d-docs/pages/resources/faqs.md

 Both DEXs offer low fees and a chance to earn fees on any token pair.
 Earlier LPs benefit from larger fee shares and potential token value appreciation.

-* **What is the fee model for Gobbler and Snapper?**
+* **What is the fee model for Snapper?**

-Snapper operates with a novel constant fee model:
+Snapper operates with a novel constant fee model with the fee redistributed to the following:

-  * 50% of fees go to liquidity providers (LPs).
+  * 90% goes to liquidity providers (LPs).
-  * 47.75% goes to stakers.
+  * 9.5% to the stakers.
-  * 2.25% goes to the team.
+  * 0.5% to the team.

 There are no fees for creating pools or providing liquidity.